MarvinWank/vog/README.md

 This is basically a ripoff of https://github.com/prolic/fpp, but rewritten from scratch, with less fancy but readable code, full test coverage and proper documentation.

-## Installation

-vog can be most easily installed with composer:
-`composer require-dev marvinwank/vog`

-It is designed to be a dev dependency as you generate the value objects with it and commit/deploy the generated files with your application.

 ## Usage and subcommands